robert-abc/KTC2023-ABC1/README.md

 * Most files are similar or identical to the original KTC codes.
 The differences are:
     * We added the CNN file ("ultimate_cnn1.h5")
     * We modified main.m to include the post-processing steps
 * We trained the CNN using Tensorflow/keras in Google Colaboratory (Colab).
-We did not include the python file, the code to generate the traning pairs, or the training pairs themselves here.
-Please, contact us if you need further information other the [Visual read me](visual_readme.pdf).
+We did not include the Python file, the code to generate the training pairs or the training pairs themselves here.
+Please, contact us if you need further information.

 | Package | Version |
 | ------------- | ------------- |